 Test the SAML Connection in Azure AD

 Once the file is uploaded, in your Azure AD, click Test to test the integration.
+A notification will be sent to all users who have a Command account (invitation to org).

 Log in with Sign in as current user.
 If everything is set up correctly, you should be redirected to the Command platform.